bsummersgb/100-days-of-code/log.md

 **Thoughts:** Felt like a bit of a deep dive but it was good to expose myself to Node.js.

+### Day 12: January 15, 2017

+**Today's Progress:** Did some styling for the list on the Wiki viewer.

+**Thoughts:** Missed a day yesterday - did not actually have one hour to spare a long shift at work.
+Back on track.

 <!-- ### Day 2: January 4